alvin677/marsx/README.md

 Shaders are written in GLSL (OpenGL Shaders Language)

-An examples from Three.js on an Icosahedron mesh:
+An examples from Three.js on an Icosahedron mesh: <br />
 **INFO:**
 ```json
 {